2023 information

 Auto Road Information

-Auto passes for 2023:
+Auto passes for 2024:

 Vehicle restrictions:

 2.)
 Driving to the summit is authorized by the Mt.
 Washington Auto Road and drivers need to be aware of the rules and regulations regarding use of the Auto Road.
-We encourage all riders and drivers to review the vehicle restrictions and other information posted on the Mount Washington Auto Road site:
+We strongly encourage all riders and drivers to review the vehicle restrictions and other information posted on the Mount Washington Auto Road site:

 Auto road restrictions